joshbegley/nyt-latest/README.md

 `As flames burst out of the front entrance of a bar in Bangkok, a deadly fire killed dozens of patrons and left many more injured on Sunday night.`\
 https://www.nytimes.com/video/world/asia/100000011026922/bangkok-thailand-fire.html

-**Live Updates: Iran Insists It Controls Strait of Hormuz as It Launches New Strikes**\
+**Live Updates: Iran Ramps Up Threats as It Retaliates Against U.S. Strikes**\
-`The Iranian military said it had fired at U.S. targets across the Persian Gulf as the two sides engaged in another day of hostilities.
-President Trump on Sunday denied Iran’s claim to have closed the Strait of Hormuz.`\
+`Senior Iranian officials called for revenge against the United States and Israel for killing the late supreme leader, Ayatollah Ali Khamenei, as a new exchange of attacks pushed the region into deeper uncertainty.`\
 https://www.nytimes.com/live/2026/07/13/world/iran-war-us-trump-hormuz

 **Jay-Z Concert at Yankee Stadium Is Delayed for Hours**\